alekmaul/pvsneslib/devkitsnes/readme.txt

-  Shiru for snesbmp idea & sound tools: http://shiru.untergrund.net/ Ulrich Hecht for SNES C SDK: http://code.google.com/p/snes-sdk/ Mukunda for smconv tool: http://snes.mukunda.com/ RetroAntho for his great help to move wla-dx to last version
+  Shiru for snesbmp idea & sound tools: http://shiru.untergrund.net/ Ulrich Hecht for SNES C SDK: http://code.google.com/p/snes-sdk/ Mukunda for smconv tool: http://snes.mukunda.com/ RetroAntho (https://github.com/RetroAntho) for his great help to move wla-dx to last version
+    and also for all compilation optimizations in Makefile, snes_rules redbug26 for constify tcc bug fix mills32 (https://github.com/mills32) for his mode7 3D example

 CHANGE LOG
 ----------------------
 VERSION 3.10 (xx, December, 2020)
 - Remove PVSNESLIB variables in each makefile and add a system variable (PVSNESLIB_HOME)
 - Fix 816-tcc rodata variable names for multiple files projects
+- Change wla-dx for last version for wla-dx github repository
+- Add source folder management in snes_rules (2 levels, see hello_world example)
+- Remove stripcom.exe and optimore-816.exe, they are useless
+- Update snes_rules with lots of information to clean Makefiles (thanks RetroAntho for that)
+- Update constify to update static variable name (tccs)

 VERSION 3.00 (21, november, 2020)
 - Change wla-dx & wlalink to the newset one (9.12a instead of 9.8)